dfirtrack/dfirtrackapi/README.md

-# Go API client for dfirtrack-api-client
+# Go API client for dfirtrack-api-go-client

 OpenAPI 3 - Documentation of DFIRTrack API